 During the course of writing this review, it became clear that the Retreat Long Bed under evaluation is not the typical Capri Camper.
 This particular unit was custom ordered with a long list of relatively heavy and expensive options that push the camper beyond the value-oriented, non-slide, half-ton compatible concept Capri is known for.

 Taking a step back, this camper is a fantastic example of what Capri is capable of.
 In this Capri Retreat, you can see virtually every option Capri offers.
 If you’re interested in ordering your own Capri, this camper might help you decide what options you want, and what you can skip.

 Most of our criticisms of the Capri Retreat can be answered with two perspectives.
 First, as a model, the Capri Retreat is a value-oriented camper targeting half-ton trucks.
 That means it can’t have all the features and storage we find in campers with higher price tags and higher weights.

-That explains why there’s no toilet option, or black tank.
+That explains why there’s no toilet option or black tank.
 That explains why it has an east-west cabover with no storage and not a north-south cabover with hampers and penguins.
 Only one battery and propane tank?
-This is a value-oriented light weight camper folks!
-Two batteries and two propane tanks doubles the weight and cost.
+This is a value-oriented lightweight camper folks!
+Two batteries and two propane tanks double the weight and cost.